Security Model

 rstream uses three token families.
 Personal access tokens are long-lived credentials created from the Dashboard or API.
 Application credentials contain a client id and client secret; they are intended for backend services that mint short-lived application tokens locally.
 Auth tokens are short-lived tokens created by API calls and are typically used for delegation to a browser, device, worker, or another service.

 Token behavior is detailed in Tokens.
 Fine-grained tunnel restrictions are detailed in Fine-grained tokens.
+Client certificate authentication is detailed in mTLS.

 How the pieces fit together